Subodh1618/POM-Selenium-Cucumber-BDD-Framework/README.md

 # POM-BDD-Demo-Framework
-This is a Demo of POM Model BDD Framework using selenium
+This is a Demo of POM Model BDD Framework using selenium, cucumber & Java